-The high-rise block was constructed in 1962 using a concrete construction with a traditional brick façade.
+This type 1 fire risk assessment encompasses Heronville House; This high-rise block was constructed in 1962 using a concrete construction with a traditional brick façade.
 The block consists of 6 storeys (inclusive of the ground floor).
-Each of the floors contains 5 number dwellings and there is a single protected staircase centrally located.
+Each of the floors contains five dwellings, there is a single protected staircase centrally located.
+The height of the block is approximately 13.7 metres.
+For clarity, this is from the lowest adjoining ground level to the highest habitable floor level.